-The conditions were not optimal when we dived the SS Yongala wreck.
+The conditions were not ideal when we dived the SS Yongala wreck.

 The sea was bumpy, and it was a full moon.
 Those who had dived there before were not impressed by this trip.
 Still, I found our SS Yongala Dive outstanding.
 Yes, it does deserve a spot on the list of the World’s best scuba diving sites: there aren’t many places in the world where you’ll see such an abundance of marine life around a massive shipwreck.